rbms-bsc/DCRMR/_pages/Ppdm/Name-of-manufacturer.md

 ## 5.32.32 Names of manufacturers containing only addresses, signs, or initials

-<a name="5.32.32.1">5.32.32.1</a> If only the address, sign, or initials of the manufacturer, appears in lieu of the name, transcribe the statement containing the address, sign, or initials as the name of manufacturer.
+<a name="5.32.32.1">5.32.32.1</a> If only the address, sign, or initials of the manufacturer appears in lieu of the name, transcribe the statement containing the address, sign, or initials as the name of manufacturer.
 If the manufacturer’s name can be identified, supply it in square brackets after the initials or before or after the address or sign, as appropriate, or give the information in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [5.34.33.1](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.33.1)).

 >Example:
 >Name of manufacturer: <CITE>[Cuchet] Rue et Hôtel serpente</CITE>